NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Furious Sprint.md

 You rush forward.
-Stride up to five times your Speed in a straight line.
-You can increase the number of actions this activity takes to 3 to Stride up to eight times your Speed in a straight line instead.
+Stride up to five times, or up to eight times if you used 3 actions.
+All this movement must be in a straight line (though the GM might allow reasonable variance).
+You can replace any of these Strides with a [[Actions/Balance|Balance]] action if you need to, which you attempt using an Athletics check instead of an Acrobatics check, using the same DC.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*